Fadlun ibn Fadl

-Fadlun ibn Fadl, or Fadl III was the last ruler of the Kurdish Shaddadids of Arran from Ganja, which is in present-day Azerbaijan.
+Fadlun ibn Fadl, or Fadl III was the last ruler of the Shaddadids of Arran from Ganja.
 He ruled from 1073 to 1075, until the Seljuk Sultan Malik-Shah removed him from power, giving him Astarabad.
 The realm was then absorbed by the Great Seljuqs, placing Sav-Tegin as governor of Ganja.

 Following the death of Sav-Tegin in 1085, Fadl instigated a revolt and gained possession of Ganja.
 Malik-Shah launched a campaign in 1086 and removed Fadl from power again.
 Ebn al-Aṯir mentions a Fadl then died in poverty in Baghdad in 1091, but if it was him or his father is in doubt.
 A collateral line of Shaddadids, through Manuchihr ibn Shavur, continued to rule in Ani.